Gerardts9/TFM/README.md

 Contains the toptab() custom function used in scripts used to create Mahnattan plots and significant variants tables.

+### Regional plots:

+LocusZoom.R contains the script used to create the significant variants' regional plots obtained in the meta-analyses.

 ### Supplementary Table 1:

 Autosomal Antithrombin quality control step output.